overlord-systems/jai-sodium/README.md

 ## Installation

-Windows/Linux: We link statically, simply import and run.
+Windows/MacOS/Linux: We link statically, simply import and run.

-MacOS: We don't have binaries for Mac yet.
-Feel free to submit a PR!

 The current bindings and included C headers are for libsodium version `1.0.20`.
 If you don't plan to run `generate.jai`, you can delete `generate.jai` and the `include` directory.